Johannesduvenage/giada-docker/README.md

 ## Caveats

-Currently only Pulseaudio is supported.
-We are working on the ALSA and Jack counterparts.
+Currently Jack Audio is not supported.
+We are working on it.